HardlyDifficult/Tutorials/Quaternions.md

 ### 3.5) Inverse

+#### 3.5.1) Quaternion.Inverse

-The inverse of a rotation is the opposite rotation.
-So if you apply a rotation and then apply the inverse of that rotation it results in no change.
+The inverse of a rotation is the opposite rotation; if you apply a rotation and then apply the inverse of that rotation it results in no change.

 <img src=https://i.imgur.com/gLsG1OQ.gif width=500px>